 Section 3.
 Notice of Meetings Notice of any meetings, annual or special, shall specify the time, place, and purpose of the meeting and shall be sent to all Members at their respective addresses on the Corporation's records by the SecretaryExecutive Director.
 Notice for annual meetings shall be sent at least thirty (30) days prior to such meeting.
 Notice for special meetings shall be sent at least ten (10) days prior to such meeting.

 Section 4.
-Quorum At any meeting of the General Members, 6% or greater of the members will constitute a quorum and any shall be sufficient to transact any and all business properly before such Members.
+Quorum At any meeting of the General Members, 6% or greater of the members will constitute a quorum and any shall be sufficient to transact all business properly before such Members.

 Section 5.
-Voting All General Members in good standing shall have the voting privileges specified in Article III, Section 3, and in the election of directors shall have the voting privileges set forth in Article VI.
-All acts and resolutions of the Corporation shall be deemed adopted upon a favorable vote of a majority of the votes cast by General Members qualified to vote on such act or resolution.
+Voting All General Members in good standing shall have the voting privileges specified in Article III, Section 3, and in the election of directors shall have the voting privileges in Article VI.
+All acts and resolutions of the Corporation shall be considered adopted upon a favorable vote of a majority of the votes cast by General Members qualified to vote on such act or resolution.

 Section 6.
 Voting by Proxy Voting by proxy shall not be allowed.